-- Marketing strategy and plan, business identity, online store website creation, social media strategy, copywriting, online content creation and implementation.
+- Marketing strategy and plan, business identity, online store website development and management, social media strategy, copywriting, online content creation and implementation, marketing promotions.

 “Heather assisted my business in developing a detailed advertising and social media strategy.
 The work Heather completed both in preparing our package as well as researching and learning our unique industry was invaluable.
 Meeting with her via virtual calls, she was able to efficiently and effectively share the plan with us and ensure our understanding to implement.
 I highly recommend Heather to any businesses looking to greatly improve the marketing strategies and processes.”

 – Griffin Simony, Shift Accessibility Contractors

 Heather Kelly is a seasoned and highly skilled communications specialist.
 For ten years, she worked with our team to establish and develop the brand identity of the Ryerson Image Centre and promote our exhibitions and other programs here in Toronto and internationally—via traditional and digital media, as well as beneficial press partnerships, robust tourism marketing, and well-placed advertising.
 Heather’s a perceptive advisor, she’s really well connected, and she’s a total joy to work with.
 She is, without a doubt, one of the finest professionals I’ve worked with in my career.

 Heather Kelly is a fantastic person to work with.
 She is quick to respond, always super positive, and full of both practical and creative ideas.
 Heather recently drafted an online presence inventory and a social media content strategy which were both impressive in their scope, clarity and concision.
 Over a short period of time she has become indispensable to me.
 She is always ready and fully capable to answer those nagging questions about how to best be visible before going on stage.